-The Digital Millennium Copyright Act (DMCA) makes it illegal to rip from DVDs, Blu-ray discs, and many other encrypted technologies.
-The law is blocking our ability to make fair use and could seriously harm documentary filmmaking.
-Why?
-Because even though fair use allows us to use copyrighted footage, the DMCA restricts our access to such material.
+The Digital Millennium Copyright Act (DMCA) makes it unlawful to rip from DVDs, Blu-ray discs, and many other encrypted technologies to prevent unauthorized access to copyrighted works.
+The law blocks filmmakers' ability to make fair use of invaluable footages.
+While fair us allows us to use copyrighted footage, the DMCA restricts our access to such material.

 Want to know more?
 Read our FAQs.

 - October 27, 2018On October 26, 2018, the US Copyright Office modified this exemption for the first time ever, expanding current clearance for documentary films to include some types of fictional films.
 Now, both nonfiction and fictional filmmakers may use ripped images “where the clip is used for parody or its biographical or historically significant nature.”
 As a result, filmmakers working on projects like biopics, historical fiction, and parodies like Lonely Island can now access encrypted content without fear of liability.

 - October 5, 2017By Shaia Araghi and Lauren Wertheimer For nearly a decade, a national coalition led by Film Independent and the International Documentary Association

 - March 16, 2017The International Documentary Association expresses profound dismay at the recent proposed federal budget eliminating funding for the National

 - December 17, 2014On Monday, eleven federal judges took the bench in Pasadena, CA to hear a copyright case that could have deep and lasting implications for